etn-ccis/blui-react-component-library/docs/ThreeLiner.md

 # Three Liner

-The `ThreeLiner` can display up to three lines of stylized text or other ng-content.
+The `ThreeLiner` can display up to three lines of stylized text or other custom content.
 It is most commonly used within the context of a [`AppBar`](./AppBar.md) component where the text can grow / shrink as the App Bar is expanded and collapsed.

 ## API